as3boyan/HIDE-2/suggestions.md

 * Parse code if error - exclude line and try again

-* Fix splitpanes on Linux
-* Fix first launch - open HIDE project as first project
+* Fix first launch - open HIDE project as first project(source code will not be included in haxelib)
+* Add link to GitHub repository and website
+* Move run.n to bin
+* Show green/red dot on output tab to indicate build status

 ###Important
 * Fix for building *.hxml with -cmd arguments(test https://github.com/Justinfront/Jigsawx)